VRHIKKY/VketCloudSDK_Documents/docs/VKCComponents/VKCAttributeClickableUI.en.md

 !!! tip "Implementing complex animations"
     The Animation mode is intended to be used for frame-by-frame animations.<br>
-    If complex animations and effects is needed, further implementation can be done by following setup instructions on [How to Animate Objects / How to add animation to HEOObject](../../WorldMakingGuide/PropAnimation.md#how-to-add-animation-to-heoobject), and setup connection between [VKCItemObject](../../HEOComponents/HEOObject.md) and [VKCItemAreaCollider](../../HEOComponents/HEOAreacollider.md).
+    If complex animations and effects is needed, further implementation can be done by following setup instructions on [How to Animate Objects / How to add animation to VKC Item Object](../WorldMakingGuide/PropAnimation.md#how-to-add-animation-to-heoobject), and setup connection between [VKC Item Object](../VKCComponents/VKCItemObject.md) and [VKC Item AreaCollider](../VKCComponents/VKCItemAreaCollider.md).